Developer Guide

 [Calendar Command Sequence Diagram]

-Step 2: Based on the command word of your input (i.e., calendar
+Step 2: Based on the command word of your input (i.e., calendar), a CalendarCommand will be created.

 as a pop-up window for you.